Kiptoo462/My-Pizza/README.md

 #### By **Kiptoo Victor**

 ## Description
  This is a web application for My-Pizza.
-This is a web application for My-Pizza to help me consolidate and understand better the concepts that we have covered throughout this week i.e contractors and prototypres.
+This is a web application for My-Pizza to help me practices, consolidate and understand better the concepts that we have covered throughout this week.
+These include working with constructors, prototypes, objects, properties, and methods in Javascript as well as using jQuery and DOM manipulation & traversal.

 ## Setup/Installation Requirements
 ### Requirements
 * Text editor